Kotlin/dokka/docs/topics/runners/dokka-gradle.md

 Below are some examples and detailed descriptions for each configuration section.
 You can also find an example with [all configuration options](#complete-configuration) applied at the bottom of the page.

-See [Configuration example](#configuration-example) for more details on where to apply configuration blocks and how.
+See [Configuration examples](#configuration-examples) for more details on where to apply configuration blocks and how.

 ### General configuration